U.S., Russia agree on Syria weapons, Obama says force still option

 The weapons are likely to be removed through a combination of destroying them in Syria and shipping some for destruction elsewhere, U.S. officials said.
 Russia is one possible site for destruction, but no final decisions have been made.

-The Hague-based OPCW has never moved weapons across borders before, due to the risk, and never work in a war zone.
+The Hague-based OPCW has never moved weapons across borders before, because of the risk, and never worked in a war zone.

-Burning vast quantities of toxic chemicals alone is time consuming and risky.
-So too is separating them from ammunition in pre-loaded weaponry.
-Chemicals have to be injected in small quantities into a furnace and burned, while filtering fumes.

-(Additional reporting by Stephanie Nebehay and Tom Miles in Geneva and Oliver Holmes in Beirut; Writing by Alastair Macdonald; Editing by Mike Collett-White)
+(Additional reporting by Stephanie Nebehay and Tom Miles in Geneva, Oliver Holmes in Beirut, Steve Holland and Phil Stewart in Washington, and Ben Blanchard in Beijing; Writing by Alastair Macdonald and Phil Stewart; Editing by Mike Collett-White and Peter Cooney)